SilentFlyBy/SkypeConversationExplorer/README.md

 This project features a database explorer for Skype conversations.
-It is able to search, filter and export Skype chat messages from a locak Skype database file.
+It is able to search, filter and export Skype chat messages from a local Skype database file.